How do people come to trust a product or brand that they’ve never heard of?

 So what are the ingredients required to create an effective case study video?

 - Include on-camera interviews with customers.
 The more personal, the better.
 Try to keep away from scripted interviews as much as possible, because in today’s world, authenticity sells.
+Check out this article if you want to know more about personalized video marketing.

 - Use stats and figures to back up the customer’s story.
 Numbers are always a great way to back your point and increase conversion rates.